crDroid-UNOFFICIAL-Jagnm/android_device_lge_jagnm/README.md

-LG G3 Beat a.k.a "jagnm" device-tree for MaxiCM
+LG G3 Beat a.k.a "jagnm" device-tree for crdroid
 =============================

-MaxiCM MM Device Tree for LG G3 Beat (D722P)
+crdroidify MM Device Tree for LG G3 Beat (D722P)